storytron/storyworlds/README.md

 # storyworlds
-_2009-2017 storyworlds created with SWAT by various authors.
-Many are incomplete sketches due to the sunsetting of the Storytron technology in 2010.
+Storyworlds created with SWAT by various authors from 2009–2017.
+Many are incomplete sketches due to the sunsetting of the original Storytron technology in 2010.

 Note: In all storyworlds the Protagonist operator has been replaced with the protagonist Actor._